duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/15-sac1/10-basics/10-basics-sensors.md

 Recommended: 15 minutes

-See also: **Exercise**: Mimicking the second way (combining data from multiple sensors) that make sensors more accurate – students individually measure something (a distance, number of jelly beans in a jar, or any other creative activities) and then averaging the individual guesses.
+Better: Mimicking the second way (combining data from multiple sensors) that make sensors more accurate – students individually measure something (a distance, number of jelly beans in a jar, or any other creative activities) and then averaging the individual guesses.

 **Useful Resources and References**